You are currently on Hearing Direct UK

-This entry was posted on 13th November 2018 by Gary.
+This entry was posted on 13th November 2018 by Joan McKechnie.

-Ear wax removal candles are an alternative method for removing excess wax, yet this process is not medically proven.
+Ear wax removal candles (or ear candling) are an alternative method for removing excess wax, however this process is not medically proven.

 In this informative blog post, we guide you through:

-It is a common belief that it is necessary to remove ear wax manually on a regular basis in order to ensure that the ear canal is “clean”.
-Those who practice ear wax candling believe that the flame is able to create a vacuum that extracts the dead debris, parasites, mold, and cerumen from the ear.
+Those who practice ear candling believe that the flame is able to create a vacuum that extracts the dead debris, parasites, mold, and cerumen from the ear.
 The hollow candle is made of a cloth soaked in wax and one of its ends is inserted into the external ear canal, while the other one is lit.
 The candle is usually held in an especially designed plate or plug, in order to provide some protection from the flame and the melting wax.
-This ongoing burning of flame and candlewax is believed to then cleanse the ear.
+This ongoing burning of flame and candle wax is believed to then cleanse the ear.

 Ear wax serves as a natural lubricant for the ears and actually protects them from dirt, small insects and sloughed skin cells.
 Many people are unaware that ear wax is a substance that is naturally found in the ear and actually plays an important role in its smooth functioning.
 A healthy ear will produce enough of the substance to clean itself and usually it does not cause any discomfort for the person.

 The sebaceous glands located inside the ear are responsible for the regular production of a certain amount of cerumen, which later spontaneously disseminates out of the outer ear.
 In some cases, however, too much ear wax can be produced or it may become dry and clog the ear canal, causing infections, ringing in the ears, as well as conductive hearing loss.
-In this case, if the condition is not treated in time, it may lead to complications.
+In this case, if you don't treat the condition in time, it may lead to complications.

 Ear wax removal needs to be performed only with medically proven remedies and after a consultation with an audiologist.
 In Hearing Direct’s catalogue, you will find a selection of ear hygiene products.
 We recommend the following instruments: